msnizami/UFCE/README.md

 The file `experiments.py` can be run in PyCharm IDE or in Jupyetr Notebook or on the terminal (cmd).
 To do so, download the code folder (UFCE).
 Open the file `experiments.py` in any editor and set the paths of your system or working directory.
 Open the cmd terminal, navigate to the root folder and run the command: `python experiments.py`

+To runt the user feedback analysis, run the `uf_analysis.py`.

 ##### The already generated results are present in the directory at `UFCE/folds/bank/results/`.
 Similarly, the results of all CF methods on 5 data sets for different evaluation metrics are present in the directory at `UFCE/folds/`.